Jbudone/brilliant/README.md

         npm run watch

         # Startup Typesense on AWS
-        # If you need to startup AWS then you'll need to adjust IP in config/scout.php
+        # If you need to startup AWS then you'll need to adjust IP in config/scout.php & re-populate typesense
         #export TYPESENSE_API_KEY=xyz
         #mkdir /tmp/typesense-data
         #cd typesense